bf4/bf4.github.com/_posts/2013-07-12-make-the-world-a-better-place-put-a-license-in-your-gemspec.md

 I was spurred into action when getting a number of issues for [metric_fu](https://github.com/metricfu/metric_fu) that turned out to be related to old releases or even [metrical (which is no longer necessary)](https://github.com/metricfu/metric_fu/blob/master/HISTORY.md#metricfu-300--2013-02-07).
-I realized I could look at gem download statistics to determine the extend of the usage of old releases of metric_fu.
+I realized I could look at gem download statistics to determine the extent of the usage of old releases of metric_fu.
 I also realized I have published and abandoned forks of gems on some occassions that people really should not be using.
 I could see if that is a problem as well.